2020 Entry Guidelines

-1. There will be an entry fee of $10 for each design.
+1. Entry fee is $10 for each design.

-• The Production does not need to have been adjudicated.
+• The production does not need to have been adjudicated.

-• The Production must have been mounted between November 1 following the previous festival and October 31 of the current year to be eligible.
+• The production must have been mounted between November 1 following the previous Festival and October 31 of the current year to be eligible.

-• Either the Designer OR the Presenting Company MUST be a Member of TANYS.
+• Either the designer OR the presenting company MUST be a member of TANYS.

 • No special preference will be given to members.